It's been a while!

 if no one else can help, and if you can find them, maybe you can hire the A-Team.

-This 1897 bell dates back to the old village of Arverne-by-the-Sea, which was once a happening beach resort before being leveled to the ground in the late 1960s and then resurrected, without the hyphens, as a new mixed-use development over the past several years.
+On display outside the Engine 265/Ladder 121/Battalion 47/EMS 47 firehouse ("Best on the Beach"), this 1897 bell dates back to the old village of Arverne-by-the-Sea, which was once a happening beach resort before it was leveled by the city in the late 1960s and then resurrected, without the hyphens, as a new mixed-use development over the past several years.